withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Dynamic routes

-To generate your blog posts pages, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
+To generate blog posts pages, you will use [dynamic routes](/en/core-concepts/routing/#dynamic-routes) and the `getStaticPaths()` function.
 This function will be called at build time to generate the list of paths that will be rendered to HTML.

-First, create a new file called `[slug].astro` in `src/pages/posts/` and import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.
+Create a new file called `[slug].astro` in `src/pages/posts/` and import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.

-The `contentfulClient` will be used to query your Contentful space and the `blogPost` interface will be passed to the `getEntries` method to type the response as a list of objects with those fields.
+Inside the `getStaticPaths()` function, fetch all the entries with a content type of `blogPost` using the `getEntries` method from `contentfulClient`.
+You can pass the `blogPost` interface to the `getEntries` method to type your response.

 ```astro title="src/pages/posts/[slug].astro"
 ---